Skip to main content

 5. Save — all agents in the org immediately inherit the template

-Agent Exemptions
+Agent exemptions

 In rare cases, an agent may need to be exempt from the org template.
 Exemptions require: